cph101/nuindie-pcb/README.md

 # Nuindie-pcb

-This is the results of my research to reverse engineer the printed circuit boards of the Sigor Nuindie Table lamp.
+These are the results of my research to reverse engineer the printed circuit boards of the Sigor Nuindie Table lamp.
 It was originally created to design custom PCBs to replace or hook into the proprietary ones, for the purposes of adding compatability with the Matter framework/CHIP project, so that it may be added to supporting smart home ecosystems.

 This repository will be updated as the research is completed.